Victor Dyseryn

 Post-quantum cryptography is the branch of cryptography which is resistant against quantum attacks.
 Compared to currently used classical cryptography, the underlying mathematical problems are different.

-I work on a specific family of post-quantum algorithms based on rank metric error-correcting codes.
+I work on a specific family of post-quantum algorithms based on error-correcting codes.
 My objective is to find secure and efficient (in size and time) crytosystems.
+I am part of three submitting teams to the NIST Call for Additional Digital Signature Schemes for the Post-Quantum Cryptography Standardization Process: MIRA, PERK and RYDE.
+They all made it to the second round of the standardization process.

 Keywords: Cryptography, Applied Mathematics, Coding Theory and Computer Science.